HermanL02/WarwickUniversity-Notes/202404/Script.md

 If we briefly take a look at the technical methods WeChat use to protect the security compare to its competitors.
 It is the only app that does not provide a E2EE option.
 ### Personal Experience
 Although there is no official investigations about how many users are not satisfied with the WeChat privacy policy, I could provide some personal cases about it.
-During the 2022 Chinese election, there is a protestor put a banner on the bridge in Beijing for antilockdown.
-I don't personally agree or disagree
+During the 2022 Chinese election, there is a protestor put a banner on the bridge in Beijing for anti-lockdown.
+I don't personally agree or disagree with the person, but I shared this to my friend on WeChat.
+Right after I share the image, I was banned for 7 days.
+On the same time, my third grandpa, which is
 ### Other Apps
 ### Using VPN
 ### Any products before?